-There’s a common misconception that web apps and mobile apps are 2 parts of the same game.
-There are many things in common between the 2.
+There’s a common misconception that web apps and mobile apps are two parts of the same game.
+There are many things in common between the two.
 But, the functionality and coding structure is very different.
 An app development company will be able to explain before building.

 As the technology continues to evolve, companies have fallen into the dilemma of choosing the right medium for their targeted audience.
 There can be situations when a mobile app is suitable for you or when a web app can offer you the most ROI.

 All in all, it is very crucial that you first understand the key difference between a web app and a mobile app and then decide which one is the most suitable for you.
 Afterward, consult with an app developer.
 Let’s take a look at the basics.

 What is a Mobile App?

 A mobile application is also simply referred to as an app.
 It is a type of software designed to run on a mobile device, such as a smartphone or a tablet.
 These apps are part of our everyday life and serve different functionalities based on our needs.